 So if you’re taking the open road, just enjoy the open road.
 Drive the speed limit, don’t get frustrated in traffic, and don’t do anything that could cause you more delays.

-Only pack a carry on.
+Only pack a carry on bag.

-If you pack in a carry on and keep it with you at all times, you won’t risk it getting lost along the way.
+If you pack only in a carry on and keep it with you at all times, you won’t risk it getting lost along the way.

 Download travel apps.